 Fundamental Analysis – In-depth analysis seeks to identify companies with stable or improving credit fundamentals and prospects for improving equity prices.
 PIMCO’s experienced in-house credit team evaluates the strength and predictability of each company’s cash flow, the quality of assets, the strength of the management team, the company’s competitive stance and financial flexibility, and the covenants of the convertible security.

 Options Analysis – The analysis of the convertible’s attached equity option or warrant is performed in conjunction with PIMCO’s highly skilled team of financial engineers.
 The team is experienced in modeling and evaluating very complex financial processes, including the assessment of warrants associated with convertible securities.
 Our financial engineers are also skilled in reverse-engineering deal structures and in measuring and modeling volatility.

 For evaluating corporate credit, we place a great deal of importance on independent analysis.
 PIMCO does not rely on the rating agencies alone.
-Our staff of seasoned credit analysts internally rate every credit held in our portfolios.
 Our research is focused on finding issues that exhibit improving credit profiles and the potential for capital appreciation.
 A prerequisite to evaluating an issuer is to have access to their management.
 We concentrate our efforts on companies that have a sound underlying business, as well as a formidable competitive position within their industry.